top of page

 ATTITUDE

-• In many TD NJF Volunteer positions you will be in a customer service role.
+• In many NJF Volunteer positions you will be in a customer service role.
 In ALL roles you are expected to maintain a positive attitude; SMILE, be friendly and courteous, and be considerate to guests, team members and artists.

 • Use appropriate language at all times.